 Causes of Dehydration

-If your child refuses to feed, seems lethargic and has not had a wet nappy for a number of hours, call the doctor.
+Call the doctor if your child refuses to feed, seems lethargic, and has not had a wet nappy for several hours.
 If she cries without tears and her skin feels cold and damp, it is a good idea to seek medical attention.
 A skin pinch can also tell you that your baby is dehydrated.
-If the skin does not spring back to normal immediately after a gentle pinch, this is a sign of a dehydrated baby.
+If the skin does not return to normal immediately after a gentle pinch, this is a sign of a dehydrated baby.